kubecost/docs/apis/monitoring-apis/cloud-cost-trends-api.md

 # Cloud Cost Trends API

-{% hint style="warning" %} This feature is only available in [Kubecost Aggregator](../../../install-and-configure/install/multi-cluster/federated-etl/aggregator.md).
-{% endhint %}

 {% swagger method="get" path="/cloudCost/view/trends" baseUrl="http://<your-kubecost-address>/model" summary="Cloud Cost Trends API" %} {% swagger-description %} Analyzes change in cloud costs relative to a previous window of the same size {% endswagger-description %}

 {% swagger-parameter in="path" name="window" required="true" type="string" %}
 Duration of time over which to query.
 Compares cost usage of window to cost usage window of equal size directly preceding it.
-Accepts all standard Kubecost window formats (See our doc on using [the `window` parameter](/apis/apis-overview/assets-api.md#using-window-parameter)).
+Accepts all standard Kubecost window formats (See our doc on using [the `window` parameter](/apis/monitoring-apis/assets-api.md#using-window-parameter)).
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="names" required="true" type="string" %}